-Ulugbek Saidov grew up as a middle child.
-Along with his two brothers, he experienced an active childhood in Tashkent, Uzbekistan.
+New to Team Novo Nordisk’s professional squad for the 2019 season is 22-year-old Ulugbek Saidov.
+Along with his two brothers, the Uzbekistani experienced an active childhood in Tashkent, Uzbekistan.
 At nine years old, he started losing weight, had increased thirst and experienced general malaise.
 When his symptoms increased, his parents took him to the hospital where he was diagnosed with type 1 diabetes.

 Being so young, Saidov says he didn’t fully understand the diagnosis.
 At the time, all he comprehended was that he would have to give himself injections every day for the rest of his life.
 Without any family history or connection to diabetes, the diagnosis was an adjustment for his entire family yet his parents focused on maintaining a positive outlook.
 Saidov soon returned to his active childhood.